documentationfor yFiles for HTML 3.0.0.1

 To select multiple items with more than one selection gesture, you can hold down the Ctrl key.
 Newly selected items will then be added to the selection instead of replacing it.
 This works with all selection interactions, be it click, marquee, or lasso selection.

 Click selection also offers two other features: detail selection and cyclic selection.
 Detail selection can be used to explicitly select the topmost item under the mouse pointer, regardless of the current hit testing order.
-For example, by default when clicking a node the node will be selected, even when clicking on its label that is on top of the node.
-With detail selection, which by default uses Shift ⇧+click you can select the label when clicking it.
+For example, by default, when clicking a node, the node will be selected, even when clicking on its label that is on top of the node.
+With detail selection, which by default uses Shift ⇧+click, you can select the label when clicking it.

-The clickHitTestOrder and doubleClickHitTestOrder properties determine by means of the item type which one will be considered when clicked or double-clicked if there are multiple items at a given location.
+The clickHitTestOrder and doubleClickHitTestOrder properties determine, by means of the item type, which one will be considered when clicked or double-clicked if there are multiple items at a given location.

-Cyclic selection on the other hand allows you to cycle through all possible hits at the click location by pressing the Alt key during the click.
-So, to stay with our example of a single node with a label on top of it, performing cyclic selection will first select the node, Alt-clicking the same location again will select the label.
+Cyclic selection, on the other hand, allows you to cycle through all possible hits at the click location by pressing the Alt key during the click.
+So, to stay with our example of a single node with a label on top of it, performing cyclic selection will first select the node, and Alt-clicking the same location again will select the label.
 Now, if the node was in a group node, the selection order with cyclic selection would be node, group node, label, because the group node is below its child node and thus also exists at the click location.

-Further customization options for click selection, as well as marquee and lasso selection are discussed in Customizing Selection.
+Further customization options for click selection, as well as marquee and lasso selection, are discussed in Customizing Selection.
 How the selection indicator’s visualization can be customized is explained in Styling Selection, Focus, and Highlight.

 Focus

-Similar to selection there is also the concept of a focused item.
+Similar to selection, there is also the concept of a focused item.
 This item, usually a node, is shown with a dotted border and in many cases is also selected at the same time.
 Like selection, this focused item is supported by both GraphEditorInputMode and GraphViewerInputMode

 Focus indicator on a node